thycotic/dsv-docs/product/dynamic-secrets/databases/mysql.md

 1. **Create a Base Secret**

     In the CLI, create a base secret containing the credentials of the MySQL account that will be responsible for creating new accounts on a given server.
-You must mark the secret as an MySQL root secret by including **`type`** with a value of **`mysql`**.
+You must mark the secret as a MySQL root secret by including **`type`** with a value of **`mysql`**.
 All fields in the **`data`** object are required.

     *Example Base Secret*: